 My husband handmade the sliding barn door and used this hardware kit to hang on the wall blocking the opening off from the kitchen.
 He stained the wood a gorgeous mix of grayish-brown.

 Ah!
 And here comes the beast of a project!
 The DIY Murphy Bed!
-The room isn’t large, but can easily hold a full-size bed with walking space.
+The guest room isn’t large, but can easily hold a full-size bed with walking space.
 While we don’t have guests though, it’s nice to fold up the bed to create a little extra room.
 I do plan on utilizing this room as an office as well.
 This is the Murphy Bed hardware kit and plans we purchased in order to make the bed.
 We added our own design to the front (or bottom, however you think of it) of the bed for a little extra design element.

 The side cabinet was one we had already purchased from Ikea and plan on getting another one to balance out the bed and create more storage for guests.
 The rug is a SUPER soft shag I snagged at a great deal at Kohl’s along with the white pucker stripe bedding set, sheets and linen throw pillow.

 And now for the BEFORE picture.
 I’m almost too embarrassed to show you what we started with.
 This is a room that I NEVER showed in any photos on social media or even BTS.

 This post contains affiliate links which means I may make a small commission on any purchases made.
 Thank you to Varaluz and Kohl’s for providing some of the decor needed to make this transformatio